Working in France

 - Recruitment agencies are listed in the Pages Jaunes (use the search term: cabinets de recrutement).

-- Reputable agencies should also be members of Prism'emploi (professionnels du recrutement et de l'intérim).
+- Reputable agencies should be members of Prism'emploi (professionnels du recrutement et de l'intérim).
+See their website for a list of members.

 - L'Express – news weekly.